Jonathan Maitland: Writing

 Maitland has written five books including How to Make your Million from the Internet (and what to do if you don't), which explored the dot com boom.
 His memoir How to Survive your Mother described his unconventional childhood in suburban Surrey.
 Aged three he was sent to boarding school, and at 13 his mother turned the family hotel in Epsom into a retreat for homosexuals.

 Maitland has written two radio plays and seven stage plays.
 Dead Sheep, about the Geoffrey Howe speech which led to Margaret Thatcher's downfall, was staged at the Park Theatre in London in 2015.
 It received positive reviews and the Independent called it a "...fine, often very funny debut play."
 It went on a national tour in 2016.
 In June 2023, a BBC Radio 4 adaptation, Wasps in a Jam Jar, starred Dame Penelope Wilton, Dame Harriet Walter and James Fleet.
 Maitland's second play at the Park was An Audience With Jimmy Savile.
-The Observer described the play's central performance by Alistair McGowan as "Uncanny ... creepily powerful ... shocking."
+It broke box office records at the theatre and The Observer described the play's central performance by Alistair McGowan as "Uncanny ... creepily powerful ... shocking."
 The show was transferred to the Edinburgh Fringe in August.
 Maitland's third play, Deny Deny Deny, about medical and ethical dilemmas, was also staged at the Park.
 The Daily Telegraph called it "a gripping, Faustian take on Olympic doping."

-Maitland's other radio play, The Remco, about the corrupt machinations of the committees which make huge pay awards to City fat cats, aired in 2018 and started by Deborah Findlay and James Purefoy.